ryanking1/CodeReviewHairSalon/README.md

-# Scrabble Score Calculator
+# Hair Salon App

-#### Creates a word puzzle from a sentence by removing vowels, February 12, 2016.
+#### Creates an app that allows adding stylists and clients, and creating linked lists between the two, February 26, 2016.

 #### By Michael Schennum